yueunfive/TIL/React/etc.md

 npm ERR!
 Your cache folder contains root-owned files, due to a bug in npm ERR! previous versions of npm which has since been addressed. npm ERR!
 **npm ERR!
-To permanently fix this problem, please run: npm ERR!   sudo chown -R 501:20 "/Users/yueun-oh/.npm"**
+To permanently fix this problem, please run: //해결방법 npm ERR!   sudo chown -R 501:20 "/Users/yueun-oh/.npm"**
-// 여기 해결방법이 나와있다!

 npm ERR!
 A complete log of this run can be found in: npm ERR!     /Users/yueun-oh/.npm/_logs/2023-05-16T01_18_01_445Z-debug-0.log